Who Is Megan Fox?

 'Holiday in the Sun,' 'What I Like About You'

-That year, Fox landed her first big break when she was cast as a bratty heiress in the 2001 Olsen twins comedy, Holiday in the Sun.
+That year, Fox landed her first big break when she was cast as a bratty heiress in the 2001 Ashley and Mary-Kate Olsen comedy, Holiday in the Sun.
 The film, which had a large cult fanbase, went straight to DVD.
 Over the next few years, Fox continued to appear in guest-spot television roles.
 Her next role was in 2002, when she appeared in the Swedish-produced soap opera Ocean Ave.
 That same year, Fox enjoyed a guest-starring role on the WB network show What I Like About You, starring Amanda Bynes.

 'Hope & Faith,' 'Confessions of a Teenage Drama Queen'